coracle-social/coracle/README.md

 - [x] Persist and load relay list
 - [x] NIP 05
 - [x] Direct messages using NIP 04
+- [ ] Separate settings for read, write, and broadcast relays based on NIP 65
 - [ ] Deploy coracle relay, set better defaults
 - [ ] Image uploads
   - Use dufflepud.
 Default will charge via lightning and have a tos, others can self-host and skip that.